 2003 – 2015

-To reflect the high strength of Smirnoff vodka, the designers redid the logo, adding sharp angles and straight lines to it.
+To reflect the high strength of Smirnoff vodka, the designers redid the logo, adding sharp angles and straight lines.
 As a result, a stylized double-headed eagle with barely recognizable outlines appeared.
-He has a distinctive head, crown, wings, and tails.
+He has a distinctive head, crown, wings, and tail.
 Small details are completely removed.
 The developers corrected the cross ribbon and inscription by adding a red gradient and light highlights.
-They repainted the trim in silver, keeping only the name of the vodka white.
+They repainted the trim in silver, keeping only the vodka’s name white.
 The sharp features of the background eagle perfectly harmonize with the smooth lines of the letters.

 2015 – today